sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 estimation of the risks, risk analysys and priorities, must be done.
 The testing will stop, when there is certainty that the systems complies.

 **3- Early testing** <br>
 Testing activities should be started as soon as possible in the system development live.
+(TDD - explain this!!!)

 **4- Defect clustering** <br>
 As following the pareto law, (around 80% of the faults, are caused by a 20% of the design) in many cases some components have most of the defect density.
 Testing should be focus to them,